 So this year, marketers are turning to stunts.

 "It used to be, 'We need a Super Bowl spot.'
-Then, it was, 'We need a Super Bowl spot and program,'" said Mark DiMassimo, CEO of ad agency DiMassimo Goldstein in New York.
+Then, it was, 'We need a Super Bowl spot and program,'" said Mark DiMassimo.
+He is CEO of ad agency DiMassimo Goldstein in New York.
 "Now, it's we need a Super Bowl stunt or event.
 It needs to be newsworthy, social and surprising - and it needs to be much bigger than 30 seconds."

 Snickers said it will air a live Super Bowl ad in the third quarter starring Adam Driver ("Star Wars: The Force Awakens").
 The Mars brand will also live stream the set of the commercial for 36 hours ahead of the spot.

-"The actual ad is only part of the equation," said Allison Miazga-Bedrick, a Snickers brand director, who promises "over 30 hours of original content" streamed live leading up to the game.
+"The actual ad is only part of the equation," said Allison Miazga-Bedrick.
+She is a Snickers brand director.
+Miazga-Bedrick promises "over 30 hours of original content" streamed live leading up to the game.

 Similarly, Wix - an Israeli website hosting service - turned to Facebook Live and YouTube Live on Jan.
 17 to debut teasers for its Super Bowl ad.
-The teaser, which was prerecorded and only streamed live, starred Israeli actress and model Gal Gadot, who plays Wonder Woman in her own film later this year, and the English actor Jason Statham ("The Fast and the Furious").
+The teaser was prerecorded and only streamed live.
+It starred Israeli actress and model Gal Gadot.
+She plays Wonder Woman in her own film later this year.
+It also stars the English actor Jason Statham ("The Fast and the Furious").